atlasgong/mindvista/CONTRIBUTING.md

         - Resolvers
     - HCaptcha

-## Design
+## Styling
-Design and styling is a work in progress.
+Styling and design are a work in progress.
 Currently (Nov 25, 2024), no efforts are being made toward style but rather toward functionality.
 Once a proper skeleton containing all pages is complete, styling will become priority.

+### Tailwind CSS
+Everything except for the contact form is styled with Tailwind.

 ## Pages
 ### Layouts